kubesphere/monitoring-dashboard/README.md

 #### Chart

-We currently support four types of panels
+We currently support three types of panels in version v1alpha1:

 - Row
 - Singlestat
 - Graph

+And, support other types as following in version v1alpha2:

+- bargauge
+- table
+- text

 #### Legend